Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Experimental Design

 \section{Experimental Design}

-To explore the public's perceptions of AI-generated and AI-assisted news articles compared to traditional human-generated articles, we conducted an online between-subjects survey experiment (the preregistration containing full study details can be found in the Appendix).
-We recruited 599 participants from the age of 18 from the German-speaking part of Switzerland through the survey company Bilendi, using quotas based on age and gender to ensure balance across these dimensions.
+To explore the public's perceptions of AI-generated and AI-assisted news articles compared to traditional human-written articles, we conducted a pre-registered online between-subjects survey experiment.\footnote{The pre-analysis plan is available at: \url{https://osf.io/vw8a3}.} We recruited 599 participants from the age of 18 from the German-speaking part of Switzerland through the survey company Bilendi, using quotas based on age and gender to ensure balance across these dimensions.
 The study was conducted in May 2024.
-Sample size was determined by a power analysis, assuming an effect size of Cohen's d = 0.3 for the primary outcomes and d = 0.15 for the secondary outcomes.
+Sample size was determined by a power analysis, assuming an effect size of Cohen's $d$ = 0.3 for the primary outcomes (perceived quality dimensions) and $d$ = 0.15 for the secondary outcomes (engagement intentions).
+On the 1--5 outcome scales used in this study, these correspond to expected regression coefficients of approximately 0.17--0.20 and 0.08--0.10, respectively (see below for details).

 Figure \ref{flow} depicts the survey experiment flow: After informed consent, participants first completed a pre-survey to determine their socio-demographic characteristics, including age, gender, education level, and political orientation.
-Participants were then randomly assigned to one of three conditions: a control group that read excerpts from human-generated articles (``human-generated'' group), a first treatment group that read excerpts that were rewritten with the help of ChatGPT (``AI-assisted'' group), and another treatment group that read excerpts that were entirely generated by ChatGPT (``AI-generated'' group).
+Participants were then randomly assigned to one of three conditions: a control group that read excerpts from human-written articles (``human-written'' condition), a first treatment group that read excerpts that were rewritten with the help of ChatGPT (``AI-assisted'' condition), and another treatment group that read excerpts that were entirely generated by ChatGPT (``AI-generated'' condition).\footnote{Throughout this paper, we use ``human-written condition'' and ``control group'' interchangeably to refer to the same experimental condition.}